 Slovenia is in the euro zone, so you’ll need to have euros in your pocket.
 Try to avoid large denominations.
 You can bring a cafe server to tears by asking them to break a 20-euro bill for a cup of coffee.
 Exact change is appreciated for small purchases.
 Break up the bigger bills at the cash register in the supermarket or when making a larger purchase.
 Major credit and debit cards are widely accepted and ATMs are everywhere.

-Based on my personal experience I can recommend the United Explorer Card.
+Based on my personal experience I can recommend the United Explorer Card (from Chase Bank).
 You can use it to pay in euros just like a credit card at home, earning airline miles and bonuses that will help you qualify for elite status.
 Well worth the annual fee for the convenience and rewards, in my opinion.
 It doesn’t work exactly like Europe-based debit cards that allow you to tap and go.
 You might be asked to sign a credit card receipt.
 “Podpis” is the word for signature.
 It’s just a minor annoyance compared to the benefits.

 The card offers a fairly competitive exchange rate from dollars to euros.
 If you are offered a choice to pay in dollars, decline and pay in euros with the Explorer Card.
 The exchange rate for the local business turning your Euros back into dollars is generally not favorable to you.